ethan-se/pipettino-casa0014/README.md

     <img src="./docs/pipettino-arch.webp" alt="Image of Pipettino device" width="500"/>
 </p>

 Pipettino can detect the frequency of red, green and blue lightwaves reflected off objects into its "tip" using its colour sensor.
-When the button is pressed (see below image) the MCU reads this data sent from the colour sensor, processes it on-device ([see here for details](#colour-detection-technical-details)) so that it is readable by Vespera, and publishes this colour data as a MQTT message to a Wi-Fi gateway.
+When the button is pressed (see below image) the MCU reads this data sent from the colour sensor, processes it on-device ([see here for details](#colour-detection-technical-details)) so that it is readable by Vespera, and publishes this colour data as a MQTT message via a Wi-Fi gateway.

 <p align="center">
     <img src="./docs/pipettino-in-use.jpg" alt="Image of Pipettino device" height="500"/>